 Will it hurt?

-No. Not through the construction of the dentures.
-Follow-up care is required after the newly fitted prostheses are constructed and it is not uncommon for the denture, usually the lower, to pinch or poke.
-We have you phone in for an adjustment appointment in this instance.
+No, not throughout the construction of the dentures.
+Follow-up care may be required after the newly fitted prostheses are constructed and it is not uncommon for the denture, usually the lower, to pinch or poke.
+Please phone in for an adjustment appointment in this instance.

 Are the appointments difficult for me?